 I love to set a beautiful table and don’t need any excuse to create a new tablescape.

-Have you watch The Gilded Age on HBO Max?
-We just finished the first season and it’s really a fun show to watch.
+Have you watched The Gilded Age on HBO Max?
+We just finished the first season, and it’s really a fun show to watch.

-The reason I bring it up is because one episode was devoted to setting a proper table.
-There was a serious issue with how American’s set a dinner table compared to the English way.
-Remember this is the early 1900’s in American history and everything in society was very prim and proper.
+I mention it because one episode was devoted to setting a proper table.
+There was a serious difference between how Americans and the English set a dinner table.
+Remember, this is early 1900s American history, and everything in society was very prim and proper.

-If you are looking for “the rules” or proper table setting etiquette, you can find more than you want to know from Emily Post.
+If you are looking for “the rules” or proper table-setting etiquette, Emily Post will tell you more than you want to know.

 Today’s guide is more about entertaining to maintain social interaction with our friends.